csanes/csanes.github.io/_posts/2019-01-19-github-pages-project.markdown

 There's a great book online that got this effort jumpstarted: [Pro Git][pro-git-book].
 This free book has everything you need to setup Git in whatever working evironment you can think of.
 Chapters include Git basics, branching, distributed workflows, GitHub, and much more.

-This is a test of the code snippets grammar capability with PHP, Git Attributes, and Git Config:
+This is a test of the code snippets grammar capability with PHP, Javascript, and HTML:

+## PHP
 ``` php
 <?php echo "Hello World!";?>
 ```

+## Javascript
 ``` javascript
 <button type="button" onclick='document.getElementById("demo").innerHTML = "Hello JavaScript!"'>Click Me!</button>
 ```

+## HTML
 ``` html
 <ul class="list-style-none mb-0  border-top pt-3">
 ```